The Pandeism Anthology Series

 The series was inaugurated with the book, Pandeism: An Anthology, published in January 2017.
 A second volume, Pandeism: An Anthology of the Creative Mind, is scheduled to be published in July 2019.
 Two additional volumes are planned for publication in 2020 and 2022, tentatively titled: Pandeism: An Anthology of Natural Spirituality, and Pandeism: An Anthology of Hidden Realities, resulting in a collection of four anthologies, representing the views of over fifty different authors.
 Each of our anthology volumes is interspersed with poems (in some instances, incorporated by authors into the articles themselves), and many articles also contain informative illustrations.

-A related project is our ongoing work to translate to English Max Bernhard Weinstein's substantial 1910 book examining Pandeism, Welt- und Lebensanschauungen, Hervorgegangen aus Religion, Philosophie und Naturerkenntnis, with a modern introduction having already been written by Danish historian of science Helge Kragh.
-That project is on track to be completed in the Fall of 2019.
+A related project is our work to translate from German to English Max Bernhard Weinstein's substantial 1910 book examining Pandeism, Welt- und Lebensanschauungen, Hervorgegangen aus Religion, Philosophie und Naturerkenntnis, with a modern introduction written by Danish historian of science Helge Kragh.
+That project was completed in the Winter of 2020.

 We plan to produce, as well, a book for younger readers illustrating the concept of Pandeism in simpler terms and images, and to cap the Pandeism Anthology series with The Poetry of Pandeism a separate collection of poems and pictures from across these volumes, supplemented with new poems and pictures.

-Ultimately, we hope to introduce other media such as a documentary film, opening knowledge of Pandeism up to new and wider audiences, as well.
+Ultimately, we hope to introduce other media such as documentary films, opening knowledge of Pandeism up to new and wider audiences, as well.